Skip to main content

 Visitor Facilities And Travel

-The reserve is located in the Glenveagh area of County Donegal, accessible by local roads from the town of Letterkenny approximately 20 kilometers to the east.
-Parking is limited to a small layby at the woodland entrance.
+The reserve is located in County Donegal, near Ramelton, accessible by local roads from Letterkenny approximately 20 kilometres to the east.
+[1] Parking is limited to a small layby at the woodland entrance.
 No formal visitor facilities exist within the reserve.
 The trail can be muddy and steep in places, requiring appropriate footwear.
 The nearby Glenveagh National Park provides more extensive visitor facilities and can be combined with a visit to Ballyarr Wood.

 Conservation And Sustainability

 The primary conservation challenge is the invasive spread of rhododendron ponticum which, if unchecked, would shade out the native ground flora and prevent oak regeneration.
-Ongoing removal programs target rhododendron within and adjacent to the reserve.
+Ongoing removal programmes target rhododendron within and adjacent to the reserve.
 Deer browsing pressure limits natural regeneration of native trees in some areas.
-The small size of the woodland makes it vulnerable to windthrow at edges and gradual degradation of interior habitat quality.
+Recent exclusion of livestock has helped enable natural tree regeneration.
+[1] The small size of the woodland makes it vulnerable to windthrow at edges and gradual degradation of interior habitat quality.
 Climate change may affect the oceanic conditions that support the internationally important bryophyte communities.

 Visitor Ratings